-I have been working with a successful business owner to build his confidence with public speaking.
+I have been working with a successful business owner to build his confidence in public speaking.
 He has always been quite comfortable in professional settings.
 Except – and this is a big except – he couldn’t control his extreme nervousness with public speaking.
 His stage fright was out of control.

-As soon as he would get up in front of people, his knees would shake, he would sweat, he would stumble over his words and forget what he was going to say.
-He knew he needed help big time after a recent employee briefing when he simply couldn’t go on and had to have someone take over for him.
-This was hardly the image he wanted to portray as a confident leader!
+As soon as he would get up in front of people, his knees would shake, he would sweat, stumble over his words and forget what he was going to say.
+He knew he needed help big time after a recent employee briefing.
+He couldn’t make himself go on and had to have someone take over for him – hardly the image he wanted to portray as a confident leader!

-Right away, I asked him to try something different…
+Right away, I asked him to try something different.

 I asked him to find a comfortable, stationary position for his hands.
 I didn’t tell him where to put them.
-He experimented with a few possibilities and then settled on resting his hands, one over the other, pointed downward below his waist.
+He experimented with a few possibilities and then settled on resting his hands, one over the other, pointed just below his waist.

 “Hmm . . . ” he said.
-“I find this is really relaxing.”
+“This is relaxing.”

 Soon he was allowing his hands to gesture naturally, still speaking smoothly and getting even more into the story he was telling me.
-If there was the least hint of hesitation, he returned his hands to their base position and immediately settled down and went on.
+If there was the slightest hint of hesitation, he returned his hands to their base position and immediately settled down and went on.